armory/docs/content/en/borealis/architecture-borealis.md

 #### Cloud Console

 The Armory Cloud Console provides a UI to perform administrative functions like inviting users and creating auth tokens.
+It also includes the Status UI where you can monitor the progress of deployments and approve steps that require a manual judgment.

 ### Argo Rollouts